sannidhayj20/Ovarian-Cancer-Subtype-Classification-UBC-Ocean-/README.md

-## README.md

-# Project Title

-UBC-OCEAN Image Classification using Keras and JAX
+# UBC-OCEAN Image Classification using Keras and JAX

 ## Overview